 - participate in the British Council's Language Assistants programme, if you speak an appropriate second language.
 These placements are usually 6 or 12 months in length.
 For further information about eligibility and details on applying visit the British Council website.

 - complete a year in industry in an international country.
-The Careers Centre can support you to find a placement with access to a database of internships in over 50 countries.
+The Careers Service can support you to find a placement with access to a database of internships in over 50 countries.

 Eleanor Mather BA Childhood Studies